kggreene/kggreene.github.io/README.md

 - [Potholes, Rats and Criminals: A Framework for AI Ethical Risk](https://datasmart.ash.harvard.edu/news/article/potholes-rats-and-criminals), Data-Smart City Solutions (read in ~8,000 cities each month), Harvard Kennedy School

-- Advised Technical Safety BC directors, executive officers and technical and legal staff on AI strategy, policy and risk
+- Advised directors, executive officers and technical and legal staff on AI strategy, policy and risk at Technical Safety BC, Destination BC and City of Vancouver Engineering Services

 - "AV scenario issue spotting workshop" and "AI for government benefits issue spotting workshop", codesigned and facilitated workshops at AG Tech Forum on AI, national convening of state attorneys general at Harvard Law School, 2018